Advice > Software engineering

 If things go well at your onsite interviews, here's what the final part of the process looks like:

-If the hiring committee recommends that you get hired, you'll usually start your team matching process.
-In other words, you'll talk to hiring managers and one or several of them will need to be willing to take you in their team in order for you to get an offer from the company.
+If the hiring committee rules in your favor, you'll usually start your team-matching process.
+In other words, you'll talk to hiring managers, and one or several of them will need to be willing to add you to their team for you to get an offer from the company.

-In parallel, the hiring committee recommendation will be reviewed and validated by a Senior manager, and a compensation committee who will decide how much money you are offered.
+In parallel, the hiring committee recommendation will be reviewed and validated by a senior manager and a compensation committee.
+They will then decide how much money you are offered.

-If you are interviewing for a senior role, a Senior Google executive will review a summary of your candidacy and compensation before the offer is sent to you.
+Finally, if you are interviewing for a senior role, a senior Google executive will review a summary of your candidacy and compensation before the offer is sent to you.

-Now that you've learned how the interview process should pan out, let's go into detail on what kind of questions you can expect to face.
+Now that you've learned how Google’s interview process works, let's go into detail on what kind of questions you can expect to face.

 Most site reliability engineer candidates will get questions across five different categories: